nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 .. note::
    The Asset Tracker application is deprecated and succeeded by the :ref:`asset_tracker_v2` application.

-The Asset Tracker demonstrates how to use the :ref:`lib_nrf_cloud` to connect an nRF9160-based kit to the `nRF Connect for Cloud`_ via LTE, transmit GPS and sensor data, and retrieve information about the device.
+The Asset Tracker demonstrates how to use the :ref:`lib_nrf_cloud` to connect an nRF9160-based kit to the `nRF Cloud`_ via LTE, transmit GPS and sensor data, and retrieve information about the device.

 Overview
 ********

 The application uses the LTE link control driver to establish a network connection.
-It then collects various data locally, and transmits the data to Nordic Semiconductor's cloud solution, `nRF Connect for Cloud`_.
+It then collects various data locally, and transmits the data to Nordic Semiconductor's cloud solution, `nRF Cloud`_.
-The data is visualized in nRF Connect for Cloud's web interface.
+The data is visualized in nRF Cloud's web interface.

 The collected data includes the GPS position, accelerometer readings (the device's physical orientation), and data from various environment sensors.